What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Imperial Palace Boutique Hotel

-Providing guests with luxurious accommodation and modern amenities, Imperial Palace Boutique Hotel is located in the vibrant Itaewon District, just a short 3-minute walk from Itaewon Station.
+Providing guests with luxurious accommodation and modern amenities, the Imperial Palace Boutique Hotel is located in the vibrant Itaewon District, just a short 3-minute walk from Itaewon Station.

 Every room features a unique mural design on its pristine white walls, as well as a stylishly designed glass bathroom and full-length mirrors for a futuristic touch.